unionai/unionai-docs/source/administration/uctl-cli.md

 ## Configuring `uctl`

-To configure `uctl` to connect to your Union instance, execute the following command:
+To configure `uctl` to connect to your Union instance, run the following command:

 ```{code-block} shell
 $ uctl config init --host <union-host-url>